Healthy Vegetable Side Dishes: Delicious & Nutritious Ways to Elevate Your Meals

 How can I get my kids to eat more healthy vegetable side dishes?

 Getting children to eat their vegetables is a common challenge.
-The key is to make it fun and flavorful.
+The key is to make it fun & flavorful.
 Try making “roasted carrot fries” or “broccoli tots” that have a satisfying crunch.
-Involve them in the process—let them wash the vegetables or toss them in the oil and seasonings.
+Involve them in the process—let them wash the vegetables or toss them in the oil & seasonings.
 Serving vegetables with a delicious dipping sauce, like a homemade yogurt-based ranch or a simple hummus, can also encourage them to try new things.

 Are frozen vegetables a good option for healthy vegetable side dishes?